 The UKRI London weighting is GBP 2,000.00/year for students based in London (at a London Research Organisation (RO)).
+This is included in the stipend amount paid out.

 Stipends are tax-free payments.
 Students who earn additional sums (e.g. from teaching and demonstrating) should be aware that their stipend will be included in the aggregated amounts earned when assessing for income tax liability.
 If you have any queries about income tax during your registration please contact the Payroll Office at your primary institution, who will be able to provide advice.